 - Indiegogo doesn’t come with the same all-or-nothing approach.
-Instead, you can choose to pay a fee of up to 9% in order to receive funding whether you hit your goal or not.
+Instead, choose to pay a fee of up to 9% in order to receive funding whether you hit your goal or not.
 The upside is that you get your funding no matter what — but without a goal, you could be missing out on a motivator both for you and for the backers.
-(Or your ability to leverage FOMO.)

 If you’re in a specialized industry, you could find smaller platforms focused on specialities like nonprofits or health care.

-You’ll also find specialty platforms for equity crowdfunding.
-An example of this is Fundanna, an equity crowdfunding platform for cannabis businesses.
-Because cannabis is classified as a Schedule I drug, banks and other lenders are prohibited from financing cannabis companies.
-Fundanna helps connect cannabis business owners with investors who give money in exchange for equity.
+This is one of the top sources of financing for cannabis businesses.
+Because cannabis is classified as a Schedule I drug, banks and other federally-insured lenders are prohibited from financing cannabis companies.
+Sites like Fundanna helpsconnect cannabis business owners with investors who give money in exchange for partial ownership of the business.

 Crowdfunding benefits and drawbacks

-- You can use your social network.
+- Leverage your social network.
 Leverage your friends, family and acquaintances to support your project.
 This is great for startups just beginning to raise money for their business.

 - Access to crowdfunding communities.
 Popular platforms have their own following, giving you access to a wider audience.